What is Cardioversion?

 Dr. Smith will tell you not to have anything by mouth after midnight the night before the procedure.
 You will have your electrical cardioversion in the electrophysiology (EP) lab or suite.

-Once you arrive, an IV will be inserted for receiving medications and fluids and connected to monitors so the doctor can see what is happening.
-When it's time for the procedure to begin, you’ll be given a medication intravenously to put you to sleep.
+Once you arrive, Dr. Macy Smith will insert an IV for you to receive medications and fluids and connect to monitors so that he can see what is happening.
+When it's time for the procedure to begin, Dr. Smith will give you medication intravenously to put you to sleep.